 - Elite Beat Agents features a mission where the titular agents must support a Duke Nukem ripoff in his quest to purge the world of purple, yellow-dotted, giggling zombies.
 Zombies that happen to spread their disease through kisses, and can be returned to normal by letting them ingest a very bad-tasting peanut.
 Yeah, that's Elite Beat Agents for you.

-- Survivor The Living Dead uses these and you are very much not immune.
+- Survivor: The Living Dead uses these and you are very much not immune.
 When you get bitten, you get infected.
 After that happens, all you can do to avoid turning before the timer runs out is stand still as much as possible and not get bitten again.

-- Dwarf Fortress recently introduced husks, which are horrifying undead abominations covered in dust that transforms anything touched by it into another husk.
+- Dwarf Fortress introduced husks, which are horrifying undead abominations covered in dust that transforms anything touched by it into another husk.
 Hands-down, these are the most horrifying monster in DF, even trumping The Legions of Hell for sheer terror.

-- Prototype and Prototype 2 have two viruses (one an evolved form of the other).
+- [PROTOTYPE] and [PROTOTYPE 2] have two viruses (one an evolved form of the other).
 The virus first causes blood vomiting, then leads to boils and pustules that make the infected look like mutants, before often making their arms and fingers become claws.
 All forms are violent and lash out at everything, and seem to operate on a hive mind.
 Alex Mercer, Elizabeth Greene, and James Heller (along with the evolved) aside, everyone hit by the virus becomes this with the viral creatures (Hunters, Brawlers, etc) created other ways.
 Technically the first three are also infected entities, but share none of the zombie like traits and are more like super villains.

-- In Tron 2.0 and TRON: Evolution, virus-infected Programs behave like this.
+- In TRON 2.0 and TRON: Evolution, virus-infected Programs behave like this.
 They become twisted, mindless things whose only purpose and directive is to infect and destroy as many healthy Programs as possible.
 And in both cases, the plaguemaster/Patient Zero was merely an Unwitting Pawn of much nastier conspirators using the threat of a cyberspace-wide Zombie Apocalypse to hide something much worse.

 - Last Blood plays along with this trope.
 The world has experienced Zombie Apocalypse and the majority of zombies are near mindless, hungry creatures, while the first zombie was a vampire who starved for too long.
 The first zombie has retained all of his intelligence, and has complete control over the zombies that descended from him.

 - The Other Grey Meat has zombification via infection.
 Zombies become more intelligent based on the number of victims they have, as well as the victims of their victims (and so on).
 Patient Zero has turned back into a normal person because of this, and he's smart enough to have come up with a substance that sates a zombie's hunger without making them evolve further.

 - In Zombie Ranch the formerly human herds possess a bite that is infectious, incurable, and fatal.
 Their blood, on the other hand, is not only harmless but miraculously beneficial when processed correctly.
 It can even cure cancer.

-- Infectonator: Zombies work by spreading a virus among people: Those who are infected become zombies and start spreading their plague around.
+- Infectonator!: Zombies work by spreading a virus among people: Those who are infected become zombies and start spreading their plague around.